cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

   :term:`tasks <task>` to wait for the :term:`wall-clock time` to reach the :term:`cycle point` time.
 * Clock triggers are a built in example of :ref:`Section External Triggers`.
-* Clock triggers can only be used in datetime cycling suites.
+* Clock triggers can only be used in datetime cycling workflows.

 For more information see the `Cylc User Guide`_.